drgrandilab/Morotti-et-al-2017-Sensitivity-Analysis-Kapela-et-al-Model/readme.txt

-Matlab code of the Kapela et al. model of rat mesenteric smooth muscle cell (Journal of Theoretical Biology 253 (2008) 238– 260) and Morotti et al. code for linear regression analysis of populations of models.
+#Matlab code of the Kapela et al. model of rat mesenteric smooth muscle cell (Journal of Theoretical Biology
+253 (2008) 238â€“ 260) and Morotti et al. code for linear regression analysis of populations of models.

 ________________________________________________________________________________________________________________
 Contents: